sendwithus/battlesnake/README.md

 Bounty Snakes will be available at 3:00pm in the lobby.
 To challenge a Bounty Snake, visit the sponsor table in the lobby and tell them you'd like to challenge their Bounty.

 ### Sendwithus Bounty
-Defeat Inky, Blinky, Pinky, & Clyde in 4v1 Survival - Win Drones & T-Shirts!

-### Stembolt Bounty
+### Rooof Bounty
-??

 ### Workday Bounty
-Defeat Battle Constrictor *and* Erik the Barbarian in 2v1 Survival - Win Raspberry Pi Starter Kits and Swag!

-### Rooof Bounty
+### AppColony Bounty
-Defeat Rooof Snake in 1v1 Survival - Win Custom T-Shirts!

-### Beanstream Bounty
+### Redbrick Bounty
-Defeat All 3 Beantail Snakes in 1v1 Survival - Win Luchador Masks!

 ### Giftbit Bounty
-2v2 Survival - Win Dinner & Giftcards!

-### Ladies Learning Code Bounty
-Defeat LLCentipede in 1v1 Survival - Win Amazon Giftcards!

-### Latitude Bounty
-Defeat Cascadia Megathrus in 1v1 Survival - Win Giftcards & Swag!

-### Pretio Bounty
-Defeat Mimic Snake in 1v1 Survival - Win Swag!

-### Sparklit Bounty
+### Checkfront Bounty
-1v1 Ramora Snake, Killing It After It's Full - Win Giftcards & Swag!

-### Stocksy Bounty
+### Bambora Bounty
-Defeat Snakesy in 1v1 Survival - Win Giftcards & Swag!

-### RedBrick Bounty
+### Accio Bounty
-Defeat Redbrick Robosnake in 1v1 Survival - Win Boardgames!

 ## FAQ

 #### Will there be food provided?
-* Yes, BattleSnake has partnered with four food trucks to provide lunch and dinner free of charge to all participants and volunteers.
-You will be given a lunch and dinner voucher to use when you check-in and register your team.
+* Yes, BattleSnake has partnered with four food trucks to provide lunch free of charge to all participants and volunteers.
+You will be given a lunch voucher to use when you check-in and register your team.
 The trucks will be located at the [Royal BC Museum](http://royalbcmuseum.bc.ca/visit/plan-your-visit/eat-drink).

 #### What should I bring for the day?
 * Bring your laptop with power adapter and a water bottle.
 That is it!

 #### Is there an after party this year?
-* Yes, Barkerville Beer is hosting the BattleSnake after party at The Guild Freehouse.
+* Yes, VIATEC is hosting the BattleSnake after party at Fort Tectoria!
 It will start right after the tournament is finished.
-Small bites will be provided for all attendees and the first 50 arrivals will receive a free glass of beer.
+Light appetizers and two complimentary drinks provided with entry (beer, wine, and non-alcoholic options).

 #### Can I work on my snake before the event?
 * YES!
 We highly recommend it.